 One challenge of counting the number of phones in a space is that spaces and phones vary.
 Some spaces are constructed of materials that block Wi-Fi signals, while others allow Wi-Fi signals to pass freely.
 Some spaces have internal obstacles (e.g. metal filing cabinets), while others do not.
 And few spaces are circular, a case that would allow signal strength to be a good proxy for the perimeter of the space.
 Some phones probe more aggressively and with higher power than other phones…though the variation among phones is surprisingly small.

 As a result, BlueFox sensors operate best if they are calibrated, a process that compares “ground truth”, the true number of persons in a space, with the Wi-Fi signals collected by BlueFox sensors.
 Generally, we like to collect ground truth on several different occasions, both when a space is crowded, and when it is less crowded.
-We offer a purpose-built application (generally available in March 2021) that permits a group of people to simultaneously collect ground truth, for example at different entrances to a space.
+We offer a purpose-built application that permits a group of people to simultaneously collect ground truth, for example at different entrances to a space.
 Our systems collate this ground truth and compare it to the values detected by our sensors to calibrate sensors for optimal sensitivity.

 A single BlueFox sensor can accurately count many hundreds of mobile phones in a space, such as a retail store, cafeteria, or hotel ballroom.
 Indeed, the hardest part of calibration is collecting the ground truth in these deployments.
 It’s not easy to count precisely the number of people in a hotel ballroom, with multiple entrances/exits and continuous flow of people in and out.
 Asking people to stand in place or taking dozens of (intrusive) photographs to be later examined are not practical options.